meugene2022/AI-capstone/README.md

 # Business Understanding

 WE are a up-and-coming used car company that is looking to capitalize on the current downfall of the car market.
-In order to make accurate car price predictions that can help the company travers this market we need to explore the following factors.
+In order to make accurate car price predictions that can help the company traverse this market we need to explore the following factors.

-* Understanding the market- the online used car market is struggling post pandemic big companys are selling their inventory for a lower average price
+* Understanding the market- the online used car market is struggling post pandemic big company's are selling their inventory for a lower average price
 * Utilizing Industry giants Inventory- The Dataset Utilizes Carvana's Used Car inventory to get a understanding of the state of the market from a company that has a sizable market share.
 * We are going to use Machine learning to analyze and understand the inventory listed above to predict along with supporting data to predict prices.